escapedcanadian/couchmovies-couchbase/README.md

 ```

 ## Building a new couchmovies-couchbase image
+### couchbase-demo container
+***This section describes the reasons and process for building a demo container.
+You may be able to pull an existing one from [Docker hub](https://hub.docker.com/repository/docker/escapedcanadian/couchbase-demo).
+If a suitable version exists, you may proceed with [building the demo image](#Pull-and-run-a-base-demo-docker-image)***

 'Official' Couchbase Docker images on Docker Hub are designed to start as a clean node everytime they you use ```docker run``` This occurse becuase the Dockerfile used to define these images declares ```VOLUME /opt/couchbase/var```.
 The cluster configuration and any loaded datafiles are stored on this volume and are not included into the container image when it is saved using ```docker commit```.